vespakoen/drone-docker-compose/README.md

 lt --port 8000
 ```

-Grab the localtunnel url and update it in the github application settings
+Grab the localtunnel url and update it in the github oAuth developer application callback url
+and the webhook url on the repository settings (only the hostname part)

 **Trigger a build:**